This chapter describes how to access CiviEngage functionality and gives suggestions on how to use the custom field sets and profiles that it includes.

 When you install CiviEngage, a number of custom fields are automatically created.
 These fields are designed to support your community organising work.
 Most of these fields are multiple choice fields which have been pre-populated with sample options.
 Before you start using CiviEngage, you need to review and modify the supplied options to meet your needs.

-Note that CiviEngage has been developed with the North American context; if your organisation operates outside the USA you may need to customise the language but most of the concepts will be similar and useful to your organisation.
+Note that CiviEngage has been developed within a North American context; if your organisation operates outside the USA you may need to customise the language but most of the concepts will be similar and useful to your organisation.

-We strongly suggest that you do not delete any custom fields or custom field sets, since other features such as reports and searches may rely on these fields; deleting fields could potentially break these and other CiviEngage features.
+It is strongly advised that you do not delete any custom fields or custom field sets, since other features such as reports and searches may rely on these fields; deleting fields could potentially break these and other CiviEngage features.

 To review the custom field sets, go to Administer > Customize > Custom Data in the navigation menu.

 The following list describes each of the custom field sets provided by CiviEngage; the bulleted items are custom fields within those custom field sets.
-You should add, edit, or disable (we highly suggest that you do not delete) the available options for each custom field to make them better fit your organisation's needs.
+You should add, edit, or disable (it is strongly advised that you do not delete) the available options for each custom field to make them better fit your organisation's needs.

 See Creating Custom Fields for more information about custom fields sets.

-This custom field set can be used to provide more details about when to best contact your constituents, if they have good addresses, email addresses, or phone numbers, and the reason why they don't want to be contacted by email, or phone, or mail.
+Custom field sets can be used to provide more details.
+In this instance, it provides the best time to contact your constituents, if they have valid addresses, email addresses, or phone numbers, and even a reason why they don't want to be contacted by a given method.

-- Best Time to Contact: indicate if the best time to contact your constituent is in the morning, afternoon, or evening.
+- Best Time to Contact: indicates whether the best time to contact your constituent is in the morning, afternoon, or evening.

-- Communication Status: indicate if you have a bad email, bad address, or bad phone for the contact
+- Communication Status: indicates whether you have a bad email, address, or phone number for the contact

 - Reason for Do Not Mail